openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public var recursion: Bool
 ```

 **Function:** Whether to recursively list filenames in subdirectories.
 Default is false.
-When recursion is false, returns filenames and folder names in current directory that meet filtering requirements.
+When recursion is false, returns filenames and folder names in the current directory that meet filtering requirements.
 When recursion is true, returns relative paths (starting with /) of all files meeting filtering requirements in this directory.

 **Type:** Bool

-**Access:** Read-write
+**Read/Write Permission:** Readable and Writable

 **System Capability:** SystemCapability.FileManagement.File.FileIO